robseb/rsyocto/doc/guides/6_newFPGAconf.md

             ![Alt text](fpgaConfSettings2.png?raw=true "FPGA Configuration settings 2")

 ___
-## Including the FPGA-Configuration files and other files or to the SD-Image or chnaging the Device Tree
+## Including the FPGA-Configuration files and other files to the SD-Image or changing the Device Tree
-   With the *rsYocto*-"`makersYoctoSDImage.py`" script is a simple way avelibil to change Image automatically given.
+   With the *rsYocto*-"`makersYoctoSDImage.py`" script a simple way of changing the Image automatically is available.
-   This script uses internaly the ALTERA Script `"make_sdimage.py"`, that only works with CentOS.
+   This script uses internally the ALTERA Script `"make_sdimage.py"`, that only works with CentOS.

    The following step-by-step guide shows how to setup a **CentOS VM**:

 1. Download the [CentOS 6.5 64-Bit ISO Image](http://vault.centos.org/6.5/isos/x86_64/)
-2. Install a Virtual Machine Hypervisor, like VMware Workstation Player or Virtual Box
+2. Install a Virtual Machine Hypervisor, like *VMware Workstation Player* or *Virtual Box*
 3. Create a new CentOS VM
 4. After CentOS is installed as a Live-DVD burn it to the HDD
     *	Start the Application “Install to Hard Drive” from the Desktop
-    *	Follow the Installer Wizard of this Application with the default Settings
+    *	Follow the Installer wizard of this Application with default Settings
-    *  At the end choose: “write changes to the Disk” and later on restart the VM manually
+    *  At the end choose: “*write changes to the Disk*” and later on restart the VM manually
 5. On CentOS install the device Tree compiler Tool `dtc`
-6. Dowload the "**rsyocto_SDxx-Folder**" from the "**relases Part**" of this Github repository to CentOS
+6. Dowload the "**rsyocto_SDxx-Folder**" from the "**releases Part**" of this Github repository to CentOS

 | File Name | Platform / Board | Origin | Description | Internal name (inside the script)